Library

 Clinical Trials

-- Current Controlled Trials is an international database of randomized controlled trials.
+- Current Controlled Trials: an opportunity to help improve the quality of clinical research is an international database of randomized controlled trials.
 Researchers who want their study results published in one of the leading medical journals are now required to post their studies in this database.

 Complimentary and Alternative Medicine